mlswg/mls-architecture/draft-ietf-mls-architecture.md

 to potentially interoperate.

-The protocol has a built-in ability to negotiate protocol versions, ciphersuites, extensions, credential types, and additional proposal types.
+The protocol has a built-in ability to negotiate protocol versions, cipher suites, extensions, credential types, and additional proposal types.
 For two deployments to interoperate, they must have overlapping support in each of these categories.
 The `required_capabilities` extension (Section 7.2 of
 {{!RFC9420}}) can promote interoperability with a wider set of clients by